Marica Hase: Career

 Hase was born on September 26, 1981 in Tokyo, Japan.
-She began her career as an erotic model, appearing in several nude DVDs, and even collaborating with others like Tanuki Roku and Go Arisue.
-In one such release, her naked breasts and private areas are shown to be covered by ropes.
-During these days, she already contacted major AV studios and teased of a potential adult film debut.
+She began her career as an erotic model, appearing in several nude DVDs, collaborating with other performers like Tanuki Roku and Go Arisue.
+During those days, she had already contacted major AV studios and teased of a potential adult film debut.
 As a gravure model, she was using the name Marika Hase (長谷 真理香, Hase Marica) and was renamed Marika (まりか, Marika) when she made her AV debut, but she eventually returned to using her last name, Hase.
 In September 2009, she won the sponsored award "Tinkle"（てぃんくる賞） at "1st SOD star Cinderella audition." and made her AV debut in December 2009, Actual Gravure Idol x AV Debut for the SOD create Studio.

-She graduated from SOD in May 2010 and moved to Japan Home Video's "EROTICA" series.
+She left SOD in May 2010 and moved to Japan Home Video's EROTICA series.
 She also started to perform with other AV companies like Moodyz and Cross.
 On June 17, 2011, she reported on her blog that she passed as the second member of the idol unit OFA21.
 In December 2011, she appeared in an edition of Nikkan Sports.
 During her Japanese AV career she appeared in more than 200 adult films (including omnibus and a re-edited versions) from various studios.

 On March 31, 2012, she announced on her blog that she would continue her career in the United States.
 In January 2013, she was chosen as the Penthouse Pet of the Month.
-While Hase attempted to maintain a crossover career by performing in both Japanese and American adult films, by 2014 she started to fully transition into the American scene performing with companies such as Brazzers, Evil Angel, Kink.com and Wicked Pictures.
+While Hase attempted to maintain a crossover career by performing in both Japanese and American adult films, by 2014 she started to fully transition into the American scene, performing with companies such as Brazzers, Evil Angel, Kink.com and Wicked Pictures.
 As of 2019, Hase appeared in more than 300 Western porn scenes and continues to be an active performer.
-In October, 2019 she appeared as the cover girl in the monthly issue of Hustler.
+In October 2019 she appeared as the cover girl in the monthly issue of Hustler.

-Hase currently lives in Los Angeles, US but maintains a strong connection to her home country and visits Japan whenever she can.